armory/documentation/_operator_reference/persistent-storage.md

 ```

 - `storageAccountName`: The name of an Azure Storage Account used for Spinnaker's persistent data.
 - `storageAccountKey`: The key to access the Azure Storage Account used for Spinnaker's persistent data.
+Supports encrypted value.
 - `storageContainerName`: (Default: `spinnaker`) The container name in the chosen storage account to place all of Spinnaker's persistent data.

 ## GCS